Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics

-In this section, we evaluate the ability of our heuristic method to scale to long-term, large-scale electrification planning problems.
-We construct our instances from the complete bus networks of eight major US cities, with a transition horizon of $|\mathcal{P}| = 10$ years.
-For comparison purposes, we also consider a simple policy restriction (PR) heuristic, where the arc selection phase of algorithm AS is replaced by the most efficient a priori arc elimination rules we identified in preliminary experiments.
-In this approach, the depot BEBs are only allowed to charge starting from the fully depleted battery state (i.e., $z^{pt}_{rbiks}=0$ if $s > 0$), and cannot idle during service times, except in the fully charged state (i.e., $v^{pt}_{rbs}=0$ if $s< s_b$ and $d^{pt}_r > 0$).
-The extensive formulation is first solved with these restrictions, and the incumbent solution obtained from the restricted model is then used to warm-start the original formulation.
+In this section, we evaluate our heuristic method AS on large-scale electrification planning problems.
+We construct our instances from the complete bus networks of eight US cities, with a transition horizon of $|\mathcal{P}| = 10$ years.
+We also consider a simpler policy restriction (PR) heuristic, where the arc selection phase of algorithm AS is replaced by the most efficient a priori arc elimination rules identified in preliminary experiments: during service times, the depot BEBs are only allowed to start charging from the fully depleted battery state (i.e., $z^{pt}_{rbis}=0$ if $s > 0$ and $d^{pt}_r > 0$), and can only idle in the fully charged state (i.e., $v^{pt}_{rbs}=0$ if $s< s_b$ and $d^{pt}_r > 0$), while they cannot be in service when there is no demand (i.e., $w^{pt}_{rbs}=0$ if $d^{pt}_r = 0$).
+The problem is first solved with these restrictions, and the incumbent solution obtained from the restricted model is then used to warm-start the original formulation.
 This approach is intended to serve as a fair baseline method against AS.
-Table \ref{tab:results_full_unique} reports lower and upper bounds, in millions of dollars, and optimality gaps, in percentage, for EX, PR, and AS, on instances including and excluding on-route BEBs.
+For both methods, 75\% of the time budget is allocated to the heuristic phase.

-The results indicate that sparsifying the depot BEBs scheduling graphs makes it possible to achieve good solutions for otherwise intractable instances.
-AS systematically dominates, most noticeably when on-route BEBs are unavailable.
-Since both PR and AS limit the efficiency of the depot BEBs by restricting the flexibility of their schedules but do not affect on-route BEBs, it was expected that they would provide solutions of lower quality in the second group of instances.
-The relatively stable optimality gaps of AS, whether on-route BEBs are available or not, confirm that the active arcs from the LP relaxations and integer subproblems considered in our method suffice to construct schedules of high quality.
-This is not the case for a priori restriction rules.
+Table \ref{tab:results_full_unique} reports upper bounds (millions of dollars) and optimality gaps (percentage), for EX, PR, and AS, on instances including and excluding on-route charging.
+The results indicate that sparsifying the depot BEBs scheduling graphs can provide good solutions for otherwise intractable instances.
+AS dominates, most noticeably when on-route charging is unavailable.
+Since both PR and AS limit the efficiency of the depot BEBs by restricting the flexibility of their schedules, but do not affect on-route BEBs, it was expected that they would provide solutions of lower quality in the second group of instances.
+The relatively stable performance of AS across instances with and without on-route charging confirms that the active arcs from the collection of subproblems we designed suffice to construct higher-quality schedules than the a priori restriction rules of PR.